-Using ViewModels specifically made for client apps, independent from domain model constraints
+Use ViewModels specifically made for client apps, independent from domain model constraints you might need.
+This approach provides great flexibility and productivity for the developers creating or updating the queries.

 Since the queries are performed to obtain the data needed by the client applications, the returned type can be specifically made for the clients, based on the data returned by the queries.
 These models, or Data Transfer Objects (DTOs), are called ViewModels.